 Hidden deep under the city of Darwin, tucked in on the shoreline, are several large WWII Oil tunnel hatches.
 These are the result of plans to conceal the oil supplies from future attacks on the city during WWII.
 Unfortunately for Darwin, they never finished the oil tunnels before the war ended and the millions of dollars that were spent on the project became a waste.
 The good news of that is that they were never again attacked and because the tunnels have gone unused, we have the opportunity to visit them.

 Walking down the long, damp entry tunnel you will see large round pipes that were intended to pump the oil from the main tunnels to the outside.
-Once you reach the end of the entry tunnel you will enter a large pump room where back in the time were large pumps and generators.
-Now days, it’s a large open room where you can look into one of the closed off tunnels and enter into another for exploration.
+Once you reach the end of the entry tunnel you will enter a large pump room were back in the time were large pumps and generators.
+Nowadays, it’s a large open room where you can look into one of the closed-off tunnels and enter into another for exploration.

-All of the oil tunnels at this site are steal-lined, concrete tunnels.
-Our small admission fee gives us access to tunnels 5 and 6, and it isn’t long before you will see how the steal-lined construction has not held up.
-In 1945, upon completion of the tunnels, they found that the steal-lined construction was rusting and leaking water into the tanks.
+All of the oil tunnels at this site are steel-lined, concrete tunnels.
+Our small admission fee gives us access to tunnels 5 and 6, and it isn’t long before you will see how the steel-lined construction has not held up.
+In 1945, upon completion of the tunnels, they found that the steel-lined construction was rusting and leaking water into the tanks.
 Not good if you’re storing fuel.

 As we walked through the tunnel there were large displays of rusted areas.
-Each with it’s own waterfall where the moisture from the humid climate is forcing it’s way into the tunnels.
-As we made our way to the far end we stopped at each light, where photos from the era were hanging, and read the stories about what a time of war was like for the city of Darwin.
+Each with its own waterfall where the moisture from the humid climate is forcing its way into the tunnels.
+As we made our way to the far end we stopped at each light, where photos from the era were hanging, and read the stories about what time of war was like for the city of Darwin.

 It was a truly memorable experience for us both.
 We both enjoy history and were glad we took the time to locate and tour this amazing piece of Australian history.